 - Remove beef from the Instant Pot and slice or pull as desired.
 Serve with potatoes and carrots.

 - OPTIONAL: If desired, combine equal parts corn starch and water, stir into the remaining juices and turn the Instant Pot to saute.
-Whisk continuously until juices are thickened and serve with pot roast.
+Whisk continuously until juices are thickened.
+Taste sauce and adjust seasoning as desired, adding a tablespoon of honey if you want to add a little sweetness.